hobbyfarm/hobbyfarm.github.io/content/docs/architecture/resources/scheduledevent.md

 The name of the ScheduledEvent.
 This name is displayed to users when they view the ScheduledEvent.

 ### `on_demand`
 Allocates virtual machine resources when requested by a user instead of pre-provisioning the resources.
-When set to `true`, virtual machine resources are allocated when a user initiates the ScheduledEvent.
-When set to `false`, virtual machine resources are allocated when the ScheduledEvent starts.
+When set to `true`, virtual machine resources are allocated when a user initiates a session on the ScheduledEvent.
+When set to `false`, virtual machine resources are allocated based on the start time of the ScheduledEvent.

 **Default:** _true_